neo3587/dupmn/README.md

 # Duplicate MasterNode (dupmn)

-A script to easily create and manage multiple masternodes of the same coin in the same VPS, initially made for BCARD, can be adapted for almost any other coin (a few coins needs a 2nd IP and this script won't work for these ones... yet).
+A script to easily create and manage multiple masternodes of the same coin in the same VPS, initially made for BCARD, can be adapted for almost any other coin.

-Note: For any technical question not resolved in this readme, check <a href="https://github.com/neo3587/dupmn/wiki/FAQs">the FAQ</a> (still work in progress)
+Note: For any technical question not resolved in this readme, check <a href="https://github.com/neo3587/dupmn/wiki/FAQs">the FAQ</a> (still work in progress).

 # Index